Uberspace/lab/source/guide_prosody.rst

 The easiest way to update prosody is with the same commands as in the prerequisites and installation step above.

 .. note:: This should also be done on changes to openssl on CentOS.
-Don't forget to check the `website <https://prosody.im/>`_ regularly to stay informed about new config updates, security vulnerabilites and new releases.
+Don't forget to check the `prosody website <https://prosody.im/>`_ regularly to stay informed about new config updates, security vulnerabilites and new releases.

 Acknowledgements
 ================